 - You have a 30-day free look.
 There is no penalty if a Medicare beneficiary returns one of these Medicare Supplement plans within 30 days.
 You will receive your money back if you decide the insurance coverage is not right for you.

 - If you drop your Medigap policy, you might not be able to get it back or buy another one.
-You will, however, still be able to enjoy the Medicare benefits of Part A and Part B.
+You will, however, still be able to enjoy the Medicare benefits of Medicare Part A and Medicare Part B.

 Although Medigap plans in Texas offer the same basic benefits, some offer additional benefits.
 To find the best Medicare Supplement plan in Texas, you need to compare policies carefully.
 Here are some examples of what you need to compare: